Real-World Evaluation of two Cooperative Intersection Management Approaches: Real-World Experiments

 \subsection{Evaluation in Real-World}

 To obtain a reliable quantitative evaluation in real traffic, the initial scenario depicted in Fig.~\ref{fig:intro} was driven numerous times.
 Thereof, five baseline runs have been performed by driving according to priority rules, twelve runs under the command of the optimization-based planner, and 20 runs employing the RL~planner.
-The cooperative maneuvers have been planned reactively with respect to surrounding traffic.
+The cooperative maneuvers have been planned reactively with respect to surrounding traffic, while the CAVs approach the intersection.
+This manifests in alternative maneuvers being proposed if the original proposal turns out to be less effective or even infeasible.
 One of the evaluation runs using the RL~planner was recorded on video for demonstration purposes and is available at~\cite{lukas2023video}.
-The vehicles' trajectories have been recorded and clipped to the common evaluation segment, which was also used for the simulative evaluation.
-Because all experiments have been conducted in real traffic at a public intersection, the initial conditions are not ensured to match perfectly.
+The vehicle trajectories have been recorded and clipped to the common evaluation segment, which was also used for the simulative evaluation.
+Because all experiments have been conducted in real traffic at a public intersection, each run had slightly different initial conditions.
 While the safety drivers guided the test vehicles carefully to the engagement point, minor deviations in timing and initial speed remain.
-During all maneuver runs that are contained in the evaluation, the automated driving system was successfully engaged for at least the whole evaluation segment.
+During all maneuver runs that are contained in the evaluation, the automated driving system was successfully engaged.

 One of the most expressive metrics for traffic efficiency at intersections is the delay induced by interaction with other vehicles.
 In the present work, we consider the maneuver duration, i.e., the time it takes for a vehicle to cross the evaluation segment, relative to the median baseline duration.
 Therefore, the median bars of the baseline distribution in the boxplot in Fig.~\ref{fig:realworld_relative_duration} are exactly at a duration of \SI{0}{\second}.
 The outlier of vehicle~$\nu_1$ at around \SI{-3.5}{\second} can be explained by a deviation in initial timing.
 In this run, the vehicle did not have to stop and its driving speed remained above \SI{3}{\meter\per\second}.
 It can be observed that both cooperative planning approaches yield a significant reduction in maneuver duration for the vehicles~$\nu_1$ and~$\nu_2$, which cross the intersection simultaneously in the cooperative maneuver.
 While the time gain for each of these vehicles is roughly \SI{7}{\second}, the vehicle~$\nu_3$ on the major road rarely looses more than \SI{2}{\second} during the approach and traversal of the intersection.
 It can be concluded that both cooperative planners are able to identify traffic scenes in which the ordinary priority rules yield sub-optimal flow and propose a more efficient maneuver.